Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: DISCUSSION

 \subsubsection{Acknowledgements}

-We would like to thank Mrinank Sharma, and Andrew Campbell for feedback on earlier drafts of this manuscript.
+We would like to thank Mrinank Sharma and Andrew Campbell for feedback on earlier drafts of this manuscript.
 We would also like to thank the anonymous reviewers for providing their reviews, especially for encouraging us to explore the connections to PAC-Bayes.
-Tim Reichelt is supported by the UK EPSRC CDT in Autonomous Intelligent Machines and Systems with the grant EP/S024050/1 and Luke Ong acknowledges support from the National Research Foundation, Singapore, under its RSS Scheme (NRF-RSS2022-009).
+Tim Reichelt is supported by the UK EPSRC CDT in Autonomous Intelligent Machines and Systems with the grant EP/S024050/1.
+Luke Ong acknowledges support from the National Research Foundation, Singapore, under its RSS Scheme (NRF-RSS2022-009).
+Tom Rainforth is supported by the UK EPSRC grant EP/Y037200/1.
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (\url{http://dx.doi.org/10.5281/zenodo.22558}).